-- 1. Connect the red and black wires in the cable supplied with the sensor to a 9 or 12 VDC battery. - 2.
-Plug the cable into the sensor and place the multimeter test probes across the blue and green wires. - 3.
+- 1. Connect the red and black wires in the cable supplied with the sensor to a 9 or 12 Vdc battery. - 2.
+Plug the cable into the sensor and connect a multimeter across the blue (+ test lead) and green (- test lead) wires. - 3.
 Wave your finger over the OBS sensor about 20 mm away from the window.
-The meter should indicate fluctuating signals ranging from a few mV or 4 mA to the span shown on the calibration certificate, 2.5 V, 5 V, or 20 mA (see Section 7.5, Calibration Certificate (p.
-12)). - 4.
-Place the multimeter probes across the white and blue wires and repeat the test.
+The meter should indicate fluctuating signals ranging from a few mV or 4 mA to the span shown on the calibration certificate, 2.5 V, 5 V, or 20 mA (see Section 7.5, Calibration Certificate). - 4.
+Switch the + DMM test lead to the white wire and repeat the test.
 The results should be similar.